aaron-613/jcsmp-topic-dispatch/README.md

 # jcsmp-topic-dispatch

 A collection of helper classes to perform topic dispatch with JCSMP, which includes utilities to do Solace topic subscription-style matching against topics.
-This was written with Direct messaging in mind, but it should work fine for queues as well `(FlowReceiver.onReceive()`).
+This was written with Direct messaging in mind, but it should work fine for queues as well (`FlowReceiver.onReceive()`).
+I think, I'll have to test.

-Probably the file to check out is [`TopicUtil.java`](https://github.com/aaron-613/jcsmp-topic-dispatch/blob/main/topic-dispatch-lib/src/main/java/dev/solace/aaron/topic/TopicUtil.java) which has the topic matching logic.
+Probably the file to check out is [`TopicUtil.java`](https://github.com/aaron-613/jcsmp-topic-dispatch/blob/main/topic-dispatch-lib/src/main/java/dev/solace/aaron/topic/TopicUtil.java) in the "lib" which has the topic matching logic.
 I have implemented a regex-style matching (which is more portable b/c you can just convert your subscription into a regex, and use it elsewhere), or a more performant linear scan algorithm, comparing char-by-char.

 My utilities assume a subscription is "well-formed".
 That is, wildcard chars `*` and `>` are not used as literals in the subscription, and there are no empty levels